 - Imaginative texts includes the study of and response to texts including novels, traditional tales, poetry, stories, plays, fiction for young adults and children including picture books and multimodal texts such as film. - Informative texts includes the study of and response to texts including explanations and descriptions of natural phenomena, recounts of events, instructions and directions, rules and laws and news bulletins. - Persuasive texts includes the study of and response to texts including opinionative and persuasive writing found in modern communication, both print and digital environments.

 Faculty: Health and Physical Education YEAR 7

-Subject: Physical Education
+Subject: Health and Positive Minds

-Length of Course: 1 Semester
+Length of Course: 1 Semester (semester 1)

 Pre-Requisites: N/A

-Course Leads to: Year 7 Physical Education
+Course Leads to: Year 8 Physical Education